 The Maryland Historical Society & The Union Baptist Church

-Founded in 1844, and the oldest continuously operating cultural institution in the state of Maryland, the Maryland Historical Society contains more than 350,000 objects and 7 million books and documents, including exhibits telling the story of African-American life in Baltimore.
-MdHS has more than 7,000 photographs taken by Paul Henderson, a photojournalist who worked for The Afro-American newspaper photographing African-Americans in everyday life from 1929 to 1965.
+Founded in 1844, the oldest continuously operating cultural institution in the state of Maryland, the Maryland Historical Society contains more than 350,000 objects and 7 million books and documents, including exhibits telling the story of African-American life in Baltimore.
+MDHS has more than 7,000 photographs taken by Paul Henderson, a photojournalist who worked for The Afro-American newspaper photographing African-Americans in everyday life from 1929 to 1965.

 In 1852, the Union Baptist Church was organized.
 Led by Reverend Harvey Johnson, the church became a center for the civil rights movement.
 The church remains active at 1219 Druid Hill Avenue.

-The USS Constellation & the Freeing of Slaves
+The USS Constellation & The Freeing of Slaves

 From 1859 to 1861 the USS Constellation was the flagship of the United States Navy’s African Squadron stationed off the mouth of the Congo River.
 The ship, deployed to interrupt the African slave trade, captured a slave ship holding 705 African men, women and children.
 The squadron itself captured a total of 14 ships and freed more than 4,000 people.
-The Constellation is the last sail warship built by the US Navy and is the only Civil War era vessel still afloat.
+The Constellation is the last sail warship built by the U.S. Navy and is the only Civil War-era vessel still afloat.
 The ship is open to the public.